charliemarshall1996/regional-us-personal-medical-insurance-analysis/README.md

 ### The Goal

 The goal is to quantify the impact of regional factors on insurance charges and to identify if certain regions are more prone to higher charges and why.
-Success would be measured by the ability to predict insurance charges based on regional data accurately and to identify actionable regional characteristics that influence costs.

 ### Potential Actionable Outcomes